flashnuke/BinanceExtensionCPP/README.md

 # Documentation
 In order to use this library, you must have all dependencies installed.
-Afterwards you can simply `#include "include/Binance_Client.h"` and add all content of `/src` directory to the Source files.
+Only one included statement is required - `#include "include/Binance_Client.h"`, and add all content of `/src` directory should be added to the Source files.
 <br />Note that `.inl` files are included inside the main header.
 <br /> <br />
-<br />You must initialize a client object, which is one of the following: *[SpotClient, FuturesClientUSDT, FuturesClientCoin]*
+<br />You must initialize a `Client` object, which is one of the following: *[SpotClient, FuturesClientUSDT, FuturesClientCoin]*
-<br /> In order to use *[Wallet, FuturesWallet, SubAccount, MarginAccount, Savings, Mining]* endpoints, they should be initialized from within other Client classes, by passing the Client object to the constructor.
+<br /> **Unique methods** - In order to use *[Wallet, FuturesWallet, SubAccount, MarginAccount, Savings, Mining]* endpoints, they should be initialized from within other Client classes, and by passing the Client object to the constructor.
 i.e:
  >SpotClient::Wallet my_wallet{ my_client_obj }.

-<br /> These endpoints each has their own dedicated struct inside 'Client' class.
+<br /> Each of the aforementioned is a struct inside `Client` that contains methods.

 ## Exchange client
-If the client is not public, api-key and api-secret must be passed in std::string format to the constructor.
+In order to initialize a client that is not public, api-key and api-secret must be passed in std::string format to the constructor.
+> FuturesClientUSDT(api_key, api_secret)
+>
-<br />Futures clients may be declared in testnet mode by using the method "set_testnet_mode(bool)".
+<br />Futures clients may be set in testnet mode by using the method "set_testnet_mode(bool)".
 SpotClient has 'test_new_order' method but no testnet mode endpoints.
 - #### Exceptions
 	WIP